getreu/tp-note/doc/source/tp-note--manpage.md

 ```

 In the same way, how it is possible to pin the sort-tag of the note from within
-the note's meta-data, you can also change the file extension by adding the
+the note's metadata, you can also change the file extension by adding the
 optional '`file_ext`' variable into the note's front matter:

 ``` yaml